ddev/ddev/docs/users/cli-usage.md

 * `ddev sequelpro`, `ddev sequelace`, and `ddev tableplus` (macOS only, if the app is installed) give access to the Sequel Pro, Sequel Ace, or TablePlus database browser GUIs.
 * `ddev heidisql` (Windows/WSL2 only, if installed) gives access to the HeidiSQL database browser GUI.
 * `ddev import-db` and `ddev export-db` let you import or export a sql or compressed sql file.
 * `ddev composer` lets you run composer (inside the container), for example `ddev composer install` will do a full composer install for you without even needing composer on your computer.
 See [developer tools](developer-tools.md#ddev-and-composer).
+Composer version 2 is the default, but you can also configure composer version 1.
 * `ddev snapshot` makes a very fast snapshot of your database that can be easily and quickly restored with `ddev snapshot restore`.
 * `ddev share` works with [ngrok](https://ngrok.com/) (and requires ngrok) so you can let someone in the next office or on the other side of the planet see your project and what you're working on. `ddev share -h` gives more info about how to set up ngrok (it's easy).
 * `ddev ssh` opens a bash session in the web container (or other container).